D.E.B.S. (2003 film)

 D.E.B.S. is a 2003 American action comedy short film written and directed by Angela Robinson.
 D.E.B.S. made the film festival circuit including the Sundance Film Festival, L.A.
 Outfest and New York Lesbian and Gay Film Festival, receiving a total of seven film festival awards.

 D.E.B.S. is both a parody and an emulation of the Charlie's Angels (2000) format.
 It features a lesbian love story between one of the heroes and the villain.
+"Debs" is also short for debutantes.